Eagle Premier: 1988

-The Eagle Premier was launched in January 1988, with the first production models rolling off the assembly line on September 28, 1987.
+The Eagle Premier was launched in January 1988, with the first production models rolling off the assembly line on 28 September 1987.
 Although the car is sometimes referred to as a Renault Premier, this car was never marketed anywhere in the world as a Renault.
-Pre-production prototypes left the factory with Renault emblems on their grille and wheel covers. but Eagle nameplates on its trunk lid, and the Eagle division had to indicate this difference in its dealer information brochures and videos.
-Prior to its January 1988 launch, all pre-production cars had the Renault emblem removed from the grille and steering column horn hub pad.
+Pre-production prototypes left the factory with Renault emblems on their grille and wheel covers, but had an Eagle nameplate on the trunk lids.
+The Eagle marketing department had to indicate this difference in its dealer information brochures and videos.
+Before its January 1988 launch, all pre-production cars had the Renault emblem removed from the grille and steering column horn hub pad.
 Depending on which stereo system was ordered, one would find either a Renault or Eagle emblem in the car through 1989 on the stereo.
 It was to have been the first body style in a series of three, along with a four-door station wagon and a two-door coupe.
 After Chrysler purchased Renault's stake (46%) in AMC and all other outstanding stock (54%), the wagon and coupe body styles were canceled as was a planned Premier DL model featuring a five-speed manual gearbox.

 The interior of the LX featured standard six-passenger seating, with reclining 55/45 split front bench seats along with a rear seat that included a fold-down center armrest.
 Map pockets were standard in the front seatbacks.
 The standard four-speed automatic transmissions were operated using a column shifter.
 The ES models included lower bodyside cladding, a firmer suspension, and larger "touring" tires, as well as individual front bucket seats with adjustable see-through headrests and a full-length console with center armrest.
 The ES models had seating for five adults.
 The front bucket seats were optional in the LX, and a console-mounted gear shift was optional in both the LX and ES.

 The Premier was highlighted in Chrysler's broad product line as being "shaped right" in its being the most aerodynamic sedan built in North America and offering "an American car with European sophistication and handling."

 1989

 The second model year the Premier saw almost no other changes except for the addition of cruise control and the mid-year introduction of an ES Limited model featuring monochromatic paint and body-colored trim.
+The list of standard features was expanded or enhanced such as eight premium "Accusound by Jensen" speakers becoming standard on ES models.

-Marketing focused on "the swift reflexes of eagles" describing the Premier's fully independent suspension components to be sure-footed and athletic to "inspire driver confidence" in addition to the car's exclusive 7-year, 70,000 mile protection plan.
+Marketing focused on "the swift reflexes of eagles" describing the Premier's fully independent suspension components to be sure-footed and athletic to "inspire driver confidence" in addition to the car's exclusive seven-year, 70,000-mile protection plan.

-The "sporty" two-door companion model that was announced by Iacocca for this model year to "get the Eagle soaring" with new products and a "brand personality that's unique ... and exciting ... and upscale" was not released.
+The "sporty" two-door companion model that was announced by Iacocca for this model year to "get the Eagle soaring" with new products and a "brand personality that's unique ...and exciting... and upscale" was not released.